 Commercial registers had been secret for a long time, until the special International Business Company Registry became available to the public in early 2017.
 This service allows to check if a company is registered in Belize.

-The main type of extract available from the Belizean business register is a company profile, called Company Search Report.
-It contains the following information:
+Company Search Report is the main type of extract available from the Belizean business register is a company profile.

 - Name of the company